AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 ## CNN and PowerNet

-Apart from our training/prediction scripts in the `m6a_modifications` folder, we have also uploaded our implementation of CNN and PowerNet in the `m6a_cnn` and `m6a_powernet` folders respectively.
+Apart from our training/prediction components in the `m6a_modifications` folder, we have also uploaded our implementation of CNN and PowerNet in the `m6a_cnn` and `m6a_powernet` folders respectively.
 While we did not curate a documentation for them for the sake of brevity, feel free to explore and experiment with them.

 ## Licence